(originally posted January 6, 2020)

 Making the Pillow

-In the absence of documentary evidence (and not being able to handle the Miller House cushions), I used 13-count interlock canvas and mounted it on stretchers.
+In the absence of documentary evidence (and not being able to handle the Miller House cushions), I used 13-count interlock canvas (mono would probably be better!) and mounted it on stretcher bars.
 In order to get the squares set as diamonds with clean edges, not jagged edges dictated by the diagonal direction of the tent stitches, I had to turn the pattern 45 degrees on the canvas, which meant a 22-inch square canvas only created a 14-inch square pillow.
 I marked the center, chose a rough center from the pattern (the red square), and then worked out from there.
-Each square is about 1/2 an inch, and I used the basketweave stitch throughout.
+Each square is about 1/2 an inch (6 x 6 stitches), and I used the basketweave stitch throughout.

-The hardest part of the project was finding the right colors of yarn.
-Though the color card from the archive was available online, no information was given as to what exact colors or brand was used by Xenia Miller for the cushions (I would guess Paternayan was the wool of choice).
+The hardest part of the project was finding the right colors of yarn (note: I was trying to stay very close to the Girard original--if you are stitching this for yourself, you can use any colors you like!).
+Though the color card from the archive was available online, no information was given as to what exact colors or brand was used by Xenia Miller for the cushions.
+I assume Paternayan was used as it was the wool of choice when these cushions were stitched.
 So I had to match the colors as best I could with vintage yarn and supplies from my local shop, Needlepoint.com.
 Despite the vast amount of new yarns available, the colors did not match the originals as closely as I wanted.
 I ended up going online and ordering many colors of many different vintage yarns including Paternayan, Columbia-Minerva, and Scovill Dritz until I got the right combination of colors (this was the foundation for my now enormous stash of vintage wool!).
 This solution was definitely not ideal, as colors are very hard to judge online.
 Each brand of yarn varied slightly in thickness, and some were three-ply Persian versus tapestry yarns that are not divisible.
 The Scovill Dritz I used for one of the oranges (dreaded number 14 on the chart) was especially thick and difficult to pull through the canvas.

 I ended up stitching a couple extra rows, so the pillow actually turned out to be about 14 x 15 inches.
 For the back of the pillow, I chose a red cotton velvet, though it appears that the originals use a purple fabric of some sort.
 Again, not having handled the originals, I didn’t know the correct fiber or weave structure to choose.